Robert Monteith (politician)

-Robert Monteith (1812 – 31 March 1884), DL, JP, was a Scottish politician and philanthropist, Deputy Lieutenant for the County of Lanark.
+Robert Monteith (1811 – 31 March 1884), DL, JP, was a Scottish politician and philanthropist, Deputy Lieutenant for the County of Lanark.

 Family

 Robert Monteith was born in Glasgow, the only son of Henry Monteith (d.
 1848), twice Lord Provost of Glasgow and MP for Lanark Burghs, and his first wife, Christian Cameron.

 He was educated at Glasgow University and Trinity College, Cambridge, where he was a member of the Cambridge Apostles.
 He converted to the Roman Catholic Church in 1846 and was a prominent Christian socialist.

-He married Wilhelmina Anne Mellish daughter of Joseph Mellish of Blythe, Nottinghamshire.
+In 1844, in a ceremony performed by his nephew, the Revd Francis Garden, he married Wilhelmina Anna Catherine Mellish, third daughter of the late Joseph Mellish of Blythe, Nottinghamshire, the British Consul and Minister Plenipotentiary at Hamburgh.
 They lived at Carstairs House.